tinacms/tina.io/content/docs/tina-cloud/faq.md

 the config properties passed to defineConfig in `tina/config.ts`.
 Note, that this value may be set as an environment variable in your CI build process.
 Second, verify that the branch exists in the GitHub repository.
 Lastly, you can force a reindexing of a particular branch by making a whitespace change to the `tina/tina-lock.json` file in that branch, commit the change, and push it to GitHub.
 This will initiate indexing for the branch and (after a few minutes) the error should be resolved.

+## How do I resolve "Failed loading TinaCMS assets" error

+This error means that the TinaCMS admin HTML file failed to load the JavaScript bundle.
+This generally happens for a few reasons:

+### User has pushed the development admin/index.html to production

+When you run `tinacms dev` locally, Tina will generate a development admin/index.html file, which loads its assets from localhost.
+For production, this file should be built in CI using `tinacms build`.
+If a developer manually removes the admin/index.html file from their `.gitignore`, they may run into this issue.

+### Site is building on a sub-path

+A known limitation is that tinacms doesn't load assets correctly when the admin is deployed to a subpath: (e.g: `https://jamespohalloran.github.io/my-site-root/admin/`).
+We have an [incoming update](https://github.com/tinacms/tinacms/pull/3911) to support this use-case.